DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents

-\paragraph{Visual-Semantic Embedding} Our task involves generating slides with relevant text and figures.
-Learning text-image similarity has been studied in the visual-semantic embedding (VSE) literature~\cite{kiros14text-image-emb,karpathy14text-image,vendrov16text-image-emb,faghri18vse,huang18text-image,gu18text-image-gan,song19polysemous}.
+\paragraph{Visual-Semantic Embedding.} Our task involves generating slides with relevant text and figures.
+Learning text-image similarity has been studied in the visual-semantic embedding (VSE) literature~\cite{karpathy14text-image,vendrov16text-image-emb,faghri18vse,huang18text-image,gu18text-image-gan,song19polysemous}.
 However, unlike the VSE setting where text instances are known in advance, ours requires simultaneously \textit{generating} text and retrieving the related images at the same time.

-\paragraph{Multimodal Summarization} This task aims to summarize a document with text and figures into a summary that also contains text and figures.
-MultiModal Summarization with Multimodal Output (MSMO) \cite{zhu18msmo,zhu20msmo} applies an attention mechanism to generate a textual summary with related images for news articles.
-Similarly, our task involves summarizing multimodal documents, but it also involves putting the summary in a structured format such as slides.
+\paragraph{Multimodal Summarization.} MSMO \cite{zhu18msmo,zhu20msmo,li2019vmsmo} generates textual summarization with related images for news articles.
+Similarly, our task includes summarizing multimodal documents, but it also involves putting the summary in a structured format such as slides.